This post may contain affiliate links. Please see my disclosure policy for more details.

 Lake Curalo Trail

 Directly behind Aslings Beach lies beautiful Lake Curalo.
 Make sure you take a look, as the scenery is stunning.
-And if you’re feeling energetic, there’s also the 3.75km Lake Curalo trail around the perimeter that you can walk or cycle.
-Someone unicycled past me in hi-vis gear when I visited!
+If you’re feeling energetic in Eden, there’s also the 3.75km Lake Curalo trail around the perimeter that you can walk or cycle.
+Someone even cycled past me on a unicycle when I visited!

 Whales in Eden NSW